 Aurelian maintains an active career as a violist, chamber musician and teacher.
 A native of Beaumont, Texas, he began his professional career being featured as a soloist with Baroque Orchestra of South East Texas in Germany and Belgium.
 As a chamber musician, he is the founder and violist of the Belden Piano Quartet, resident chamber musicians of the PMMF festival in 2009.
 His orchestral career highlights include performances with the Chicago Civic Orchestra, Chicago Sinfonietta, Pacific Symphony, Silk Road Project Ensemble, Houston Symphony, Houston Grand Opera and, as Principal Viola, with the Arizona Chamber Orchestra.
 Aurelian is proud to have played chamber music with members of the Houston, Atlanta, and Dallas Symphonies, as well as members of the Berlin Philharmonic.
 He has also recorded with Sting, Malcolm Jamal Warner, Karen Briggs, and James Tormè.
 As a teacher, Aurelian is passionate about outreach, having taught with the Harmony Project, 92nd Street Violin Project and the Watts Willowbrook Boys and Girls Club in Los Angeles.

-Bassist André St. James is a cornerstone of the rich, thriving Pacific Northwest jazz scene and works regularly with his own quintet, Mel Brown, Dan Balmer, and others.
+One of BRAVO’s founding Teaching Artists, bassist André St. James was a cornerstone of the rich, thriving Pacific Northwest jazz scene and worked regularly with his own quintet, Mel Brown, Dan Balmer, and others.
 André grew up in the San Francisco Bay area, graduating from Berkeley High School in 1968.
 He first came through Portland in 1979, liked what he saw and soon after relocated to Oregon.
-Over the last three decades, André has worked with an astonishing who’s who of modern jazz including giants like Sonny Rollins, the Harold Land-Blue Mitchell Quintet, Andrew Hill, Bobby Hutcherson, Charlie Rouse, Pharoah Sanders, James Moody, Alan Shorter, Nancy King, and George Cables.
-Visit André’s website
+Over a performing career lasting several decades, André worked with an astonishing who’s who of modern jazz including giants like Sonny Rollins, the Harold Land-Blue Mitchell Quintet, Andrew Hill, Bobby Hutcherson, Charlie Rouse, Pharoah Sanders, James Moody, Alan Shorter, Nancy King, and George Cables.
+“Mr. André”, as he was known to our students, taught at BRAVO from our first year until his death in May 2018.
+He left behind a legacy of musical community that includes countless students and musical partners.